 - Pickles (venture from the standard dill pickle.
 If you haven’t tried half sour pickles, you’re missing out.)

-The Low & Slow Corned Beef:
+The Low & Slow Corned Bison:

 During the reheating process, we will be adding the sauerkraut to the corned beef, allowing it to braise down very nicely.